mbrukman/cuda-convnet/docs/LayerParams.md

 ### Neuron layer

 This layer takes one layer as input and applies a neuron activation function to it.
-See NeuronTypes for available activation functions.
+See [neuron types](NeuronTypes.md) for available activation functions.

 This layer is specified like this: